rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-Alternatively you can pass a proc to the callback to be triggered.
+Alternatively, you can pass a proc to the callback to be triggered.

 ```ruby
 class User < ApplicationRecord